Lecture Series

 Registration is open!
 Click the button below to get started.

-All lectures will be virtual via Zoom; students use the chat function to submit questions.
-All lectures are recorded and available for students to watch upon request.
+All lectures can be attended virtually via Zoom; students use the chat function to submit questions.
+All lectures are recorded and available for students to watch upon request (instructions on viewing recordings are sent out automatically).
+If you'd like to sign up and view a recording after the lecture has taken place, reach out to us at fab@callutheran.edu.

-You can also join us in-person at select lectures.
-Several lectures will be offered at the Thousand Oaks Campus and a few will be offered at the Oxnard Campus.
+Over half of the lectures can be attended in-person.
+They will be offered at the Thousand Oaks and Oxnard Campuses.
 Parking is always free and is accessible at both locations.
 Click the drop-down menu below for more details about attending in person.

 Our FAB students’ safety is important to us; therefore, we are taking precautions to make the in-person classes a safe and welcoming environment.
 In this environment, students will be able to enjoy face-to-face interactions with their faculty and classmates and the option to grab a coffee or a bite to eat before or after class.
 For those not able to join us in person, we continue to be your virtual home for learning!

 Note: Walk-ins are not permitted.
-You may register via phone by calling (805) 493-3290 at least 30 minutes prior to the start of the lecture.
+You may register via phone by calling 805-493-3290 at least 30 minutes prior to the start of the lecture, space permitting.
 Persons will not be allowed into the learning space if they are not on the roster in advance.

 Regarding in-person attendance: